Guri777/TBC--USAID/README.md

 CSS3: Provides styling and layout capabilities, allowing for a visually appealing and responsive design.

+NormalizeCSS :
+Different web browsers have their default styles for HTML elements, which can result in inconsistencies in how our web pages are rendered. normalize.css helps us address these discrepancies by providing a consistent baseline, ensuring that our project looks and behaves consistently across popular browsers.

 JavaScript: Adds interactivity to the website, enhancing the user experience.
 Used for handling events, such as opening the burger menu and controlling the slideshow.